 SURF Program Coordinator: Erik Hembre, Assistant Professor of Economics, University of Illinois-Chicago

-SURF is a training program supported by CFS, and funded by the Social Security Administration (SSA) under their Retirement and Disability Research Consortium (RDRC).
+SURF is a training program supported by the Center for Financial Security (CFS), and funded by the Social Security Administration (SSA) under their Retirement and Disability Research Consortium (RDRC).

 FAQs Heading link